Edible Stories Market Garden- Full for 2026

 FARM OVERVIEW

-At Edible Stories Market Garden (ESMG), we follow organic growing practices—using no synthetic fertilizers or pesticides.
-We focus on minimum tillage to nurture soil health and biodiversity, rely on drip irrigation to conserve water, and maintain pollinator habitats to support a thriving community of beneficial insects.
+At Edible Stories Market Garden, we employ organic growing practices—using no synthetic fertilizers or pesticides, and relying on compost and natural soil amendments.
+We also minimize tillage to nurture soil health and biodiversity, rely on drip irrigation to conserve water, and maintain pollinator habitats to support a thriving community of beneficial insects.
 Our work is primarily done by hand—using hand tools for seeding, transplanting, weeding, bed preparation, and harvesting—to ensure care and attention in every step.

-We cultivate a diverse range of vegetables, with a special emphasis on crops that hold cultural significance in Asian cuisines.
+We cultivate a diverse range of vegetables, with a special emphasis on crops that hold cultural significance to the Asian community.
 Using high tunnels allows us to extend our growing season and create ideal microclimates for these specialty crops.
-Growing them year after year is our way of celebrating our Asian heritage while contributing to the cultural diversity of locally grown produce in Washington County.
+Growing them year after year is our way of celebrating our Asian heritage while contributing to the cultural diversity of locally grown produce in the Portland metro area.

 TRAINING AND EXPECTATIONS

 The apprentice will participate in all stages of vegetable production, from seed starting to harvest and post-harvest handling.
-Responsibilities will include starting seeds in the greenhouse/or directly in the ground, preparing and amending garden beds, applying compost, managing weeds in beds and pathways, learning the operation of the drip irrigation system, transplanting seedlings, and harvesting and packing produce for sale.
-All tasks will be demonstrated, and the apprentice will receive ongoing mentorship and guidance to develop practical skills and a deeper understanding of small-scale vegetable production.
+Responsibilities will include starting seeds in the greenhouse or directly in the ground, preparing and amending garden beds, applying compost, managing weeds in beds and pathways, operating the drip irrigation system, transplanting seedlings, harvesting, and packing produce for sale.
+All tasks will be demonstrated, and the apprentice will receive ongoing mentorship and guidance to develop practical skills and a deeper understanding of small-scale vegetable production

-Our Growing season begins in early March 2026 and we are seeking an apprentice to work 15–25 hours per week through late October/early November 2026.
+Our growing season begins in early March 2026, and we are seeking an apprentice to work an average of 20 hours (hours can fluctuate between 15-25 hours per week over the course of the season) extending through mid-November 2026.
 The apprentice will receive a 10-minute paid break every 1 hour and a one-hour unpaid lunch break each day.
-The work is physically demanding, and applicants should be prepared for tasks such as moving and spreading compost, as well as standing, bending,and squatting for extended periods.
+The work is physically demanding, and applicants should be prepared for tasks such as moving and spreading compost, as well as standing, bending, and squatting for extended periods.

 The apprentice will begin by working alongside us as we demonstrate each task.
 They are welcome to ask questions during the work or afterward.
-We will check in frequently and hold regular meetings to provide guidance and support.
+We will check in and meet as often as needed to provide the apprentice with the required guidance and support.

 QUALIFICATIONS